 How should I sleep after laparoscopic surgery?

 Sleeping and taking proper rest after the Laparoscopic Surgery is essential for your recovery.
 It is vital to maintain your mental and physical health after going through this major surgery.
-Following are the sleeping position which will cause no problem after your hysterectomy:
+Following are the sleeping positions which will cause no problem after your surgery:

 - Sleeping on your back

-Specific details of how your arms, legs, and toes must be facing can vary situation wise.
+How your arms, legs, and toes must be facing can vary situation wise.
 However, straight back with arms at your side, legs straight, and toes facing the ceiling is the best position.
 The position helps you keep yourself neutrally aligned.
-So when having doubt how to sleep?
-Sleep on your back.
+So when having doubt how to sleep, sleep on your back.

 - Sleeping on your side